 The Governing Board

-The Governing Board appoints co-opted and associate members, trying to ensure representation from all groups with children at the school and the wider community.
+The Governing Board appoints co-opted members to try to ensure representation from all groups with children at the school and the wider community.
 Choices of co-opted governors are also made to ensure that the Governing Board has the full range of required skills.
-The term of office is four years with the exception of the Head Teacher.
+The term of office is four years with the exception of the Headteacher.

-If you would like to contact the Chair of Governors, please do so by letter to the school address.
+The current chair is Sarah Evans, if you would like to contact the Chair of Governors, please do so by letter to the school address.